Brightify/Reactant/docs/parts/rootview.md

+---
+id: rootview
+title: RootView
-# RootView
+sidebar_label: RootView
+---

-As forementioned in the [Reactant architecture guide](../getting-started/architecture.md), `RootView` is a protocol and a marker for views that should be the root of a screen (filling the whole screen).
+As forementioned in the [Reactant architecture guide](getting-started/architecture.md), `RootView` is a protocol and a marker for views that should be the root of a screen (filling the whole screen).
 Apart from being a marker, it's also used for communication with its parent controller.

 ## edgesForExtendedLayout